These are the CAN messages that are sent or may be sent by the BMS, and the ones that the BMS may listens to.

 - Data length is 8 data bytes regardless of whether sme or all bytes are actually used (unused bytes are set at 0)

-This table lists all the PIDs.
+This table lists all the PIDs and the PID CAN IDs.

 Through PIDs, you can change the settings in EEPROM.